dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/geometry_proximity.rst

 Geometry Proximity Node
 ***********************

 .. figure:: /images/modeling_geometry-nodes_geometry_geometry-proximity_node.png
    :align: center

    The Geometry Proximity node.

-The *Geometry Proximity* node finds the closest location on the target geometry.
+The *Geometry Proximity* node computes the closest location on the target geometry.

 .. tip::

    The :doc:`/modeling/geometry_nodes/utilities/map_range` is often helpful to use with the distance output of this node to create a falloff with a maximum distance.

 Inputs
 ======